-Bombala Delegate parishioner Christine Walker (above) is blessed by Archbishop Mark Coleridge during his visit to the parish.
-She was also presented with a certificate of appreciation for her ministry as a catechist before an accident, horse riding while herding cattle in February last year, cut short her work.
+years to Canberra families who demonstrate the virtues of marriage and family life and pass these on to their children.
+Catechists honoured for her ministry as a catechist before an accident, horse riding while herding cattle in February last year, cut short her work.
 Christine never fails to inquire after the "her" children.
 Archbishop Coleridge asked Christine to now take up the ministry of prayer for him and all parishioners.
 Archbishop Coleridge (above right) with Jan Farrell, who was presented with a papal blessing for 25 years work as a catechist.
-Learning value of values Students Vincent's Primary School, Aranda, have undertaken a number of exciting projects around the school where they experienced active citizenship at first hand.
+Learning value of values Students at Vincent's Primary School, Aranda, have undertaken a number of exciting projects around the school where they experienced active citizenship at first hand.
 A grant of \$1000 for values education was the springboard for projects.
 Early Stage One students recognised a need for their sandpit to be rejuvenated.
 They wrote letters to local businesses and raised funds.
 Parents shared landscape design skills and helped with construction.
-All kinders had the chance to imagine and draw a plan for the sandpit, and ideas were incorporated into the final design.
-Core Values for Australian Schools" decided that, as the school is undergoing renovation, their contribution would be a mosaic depicting these significant values.
-The students studied, discussed and developed symbols for each of the core A mosaic enthusiast among the parents shared her time and expertise, and nine stunning panels were developed.
+All kinders had the chance to imagine and draw a plan for the sandpit, and ideas were incorporated into the final design. core values for Australian Schools" decided that, as the school is undergoing renovation, their contribution would be a mosaic depicting these significant values.
+The students studied, discussed and developed symbols for each of the core values.
+A mosaic enthusiast among the parents shared her time and expertise, and nine stunning panels were developed.
 Students in Stage Two studied the values that "great" Australians hold and how they can be incorporated into our lives.
 An in-depth study was then undertaken by each student into one particular